cedvillalbaag/nano_commands/README.md

 Nano is a console text editor that, although simpler than others like Vim or Emacs, is very useful and easy to learn.
 Here is a list of its most important commands:

+Open file with Nano editor:
+<code>nano finename.sh </code>

+In the editor command list you will find several options:
+- “^” means “Ctrl” key.
+- “M” stands for “Alt” key.

+- If used, a space must be added, so that the editor does not delete it.

 ### Basic Commands and Navigation

 Ctrl + G: Shows Nano help, where you can see a complete list of all commands.